Kuroraiun/my-mkdocs-site/docs/en/02-dev/mkdocs/operations/gh-deploy.md

 ---

-## How This Differs from GitHub Actions
+## How this differs from GitHub Actions

 | GitHub Actions              | `mkdocs gh-deploy`     |
 | --------------------------- | ---------------------- |